RSHKwee/ing2ofx/index.md

-# ING2OFX Introduction
+# Introduction

 The intent of this (java) application  is to convert ing (www.ing.nl) csv files to ofx files that can be read by a program like GnuCash (www.gucash.org).

 The origin is a Python script which can be found on Github:  https://github.com/chmistry/ing2ofx/releases.
 The original script needed some modifications due to a new Python version and some changes in the ING CSV format.

-Due to Python installation problems and integration in Java, this Java applicaton was born.
+Due to Python installation and versioning problems, this Java applicaton was born.
 The Python script(s) are rewritten in Java.

 The ofx specification can be downloaded from http://www.ofx.net/